russom/CarND-Capstone/README.md

    docker run -p 4567:4567 -v $PWD:/capstone -v /tmp/log:/root/.ros/ --rm -it capstone
 ```

-After the last command the system will prompt you in the running container:
+After the last command the system will prompt you in the running container, showing you something like this:

 ```
-   root@0410f09901dc:/capstone/ros#
+   root@xxxxxxxxxxxx:/capstone/ros#
 ```

 ### _Native Installation_